EA SDS Training My Bookings My Learning Portal More

 AIMS:

-To provide an overview of the difficulties children with Down syndrome may face in the development of numeracy skills.
+To provide an overview of the difficulties children with Down Syndrome may face in the development of numeracy skills.
 To provide classroom strategies that may help develop early numeracy skills through play.
-To introduce ways that multi-sensory maths resources can be used to support children with Down syndrome in the preschool setting.
+To introduce ways that multi-sensory maths resources can be used to support children with Down Syndrome in the preschool setting.

 Course Details:

-# 1666
+# 2439

 Early Years Numeracy for Children with Down Syndrome